DiSSCo/disscover/README.md

 The application makes use of different source materials to for example: map data from API responses or to show static data properties (as options).
 Data kind of source files are written in JSON (as are all API responses).
 Media source files can reach from images, to audio, video and IIIF formats.

-Tests make use of the React Testing library as well as JEST.
+Tests make use of the React Testing library, as well as JEST, and are run with VITEST.

 ## Running DiSSCover locally